susisu/Twitter-for-AS3/README.md

 Twitter for AS3
 ===============
-Action Script 3 library for Twitter API v1.1
+ActionScript 3 library for Twitter API v1.1

 This is an *unofficial* project.
 Don't ask your question to the Twitter official.